 He said: ‘What you resist persists.’

-Because self-acceptance gives you better relationships, you’ll have more support.
-And because self-acceptance enhances your creativity, you’ll be more successful, and all this means you’ll have more confidence to go ahead with your dreams.
-You’ll start to feel as though you’re master of your own destiny as you forge ahead with interesting choices and inspiring ideas.
+This all comes together beautifully.
+Because self-acceptance gives you better relationships, you’ll have more support to achive your dreams.
+And because self-acceptance enhances your creativity, you’ll be more successful – and all this means you’ll have more confidence to go ahead with your dreams.

 Would you like some one-to-one sessions with me?